-Daniel Yankelovich (1924-present) is an American public opinion pioneer and renowned social scientist.
+Daniel Yankelovich (1924-2017) was an American public opinion pioneer and renowned social scientist.

 Born in Boston, Massachusetts in 1924, Yankelovich attended Harvard University, earning his Bachelor’s degree in 1946 and Master’s degree in 1950.
 His postgraduate studies took him to Europe where he studied at the Sorbonne in Paris, which inspired him to pursue an academic career.
-His career in academia has taken him, as a Professor of Psychology, to New York University (1968-1973), the New School for Social Research (1973-1978), UC Irvine in 1981, and Harvard School of Government in 1996.
-He currently serves as a Visiting Professor at UC San Diego.
+His career took him to New York University (1968-1973), the New School for Social Research (1973-1978), UC Irvine in 1981, and Harvard School of Government in 1996.
+He later served as a Visiting Professor at UC San Diego.

-Yankelovich founded DYG, Inc. in 1986 and still serves as chairman.
-He has also held directorships at CBS Inc., Local Corporation, Meredith Corporation, Reliance Group Holdings, and U.S. West Inc. He has been a trustee at the Carnegie Foundation for the Advancement of Education, the Charles F. Kettering Foundation, and Brown University.
-In his spare time, he has written nine books as well as hundreds of speeches and journal articles.
+Yankelovich founded DYG, Inc. in 1986 and served as chairman of the organization.
+He also held directorships at CBS Inc., Local Corporation, Meredith Corporation, Reliance Group Holdings, and U.S. West Inc. He was a trustee at the Carnegie Foundation for the Advancement of Education, the Charles F. Kettering Foundation, and Brown University.
+In his spare time, he wrote nine books as well as hundreds of speeches and journal articles.
 In 1995, he was awarded the Helen Dinerman Award by the World Association for Public Opinion Research for his advancement of survey research methodology.

 Explore Yankelovich Partners‘ survey questions and datasets available at the Roper Center.